 Whether it’s a new iPhone, that trip you’ve had your heart set on, or bigger goals like buying your first car, you have big dreams as a teenager.
-Your parents might help you get some of these things along the way, but saving your own money towards these goals makes achieving them more rewarding.
+But even if you have help from parents or guardians along the way, now is the time to start thinking about saving money for the future.

 1. Start a savings account

-As young YouTube enthusiasts like Emily Wass will tell you, you might feel conflicted or unmotivated to put money in your savings account if you’re not making much.
-But no matter if it’s $10 or $100, it can help.
+In your teen years, you might feel conflicted or unmotivated to put money in your savings account if you’re not making much.
+This is completely understandable.
+But any amount you can save, whether that’s $10 or $100, is better than nothing.

 Once you’ve established targets, put the money you plan to save for that period in an account.
 This will help reduce any temptation to spend.
 If you’re working part-time at your local supermarket or merely getting an allowance, put some of it aside.